 The name Just for Girls was adopted in 1992, and in 1993, the Just for Girls Alternative Education Program was established to serve the educational needs of middle school girls who have not been able to succeed in a traditional school setting.
-In 2009, this program was renamed the Jane B. Pratt Alternative School for Girls in honor or one of Just for Girls' original leaders.
-Just for Girls Academy, an innovative charter school serving elementary school-aged girls, opened in August, 2012.
+In 2009, this program was renamed the Jane B. Pratt Alternative Education Program Just for Girls in honor or one of Just for Girls' original leaders.
+Just for Girls' Elementary Alternative Education Program for K-5th grades began in July of 2016.

 For over 48 years, Just for Girls has met and exceeded the highest standards for excellence in programming, stewardship and accountability.
 Providing hope for those in need, it is making a difference in this community - one girl at a time.